 Administering network systems requires the ability to understand and solve complex systems and their problems.
 Supporting a variety of PC users of various skill levels requires strong interpersonal skills and the ability to explain technical information to an often non-technical audience.
 A successful network administrator has a focus on customer service.

-Job opportunities for network and computer systems administrators are expected to expand by 8% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The rise in mobile networks and an increased demand for electronic security will fuel the demand for competent PC network administration teams.
+Network administrator job growth is expected to expand by 4% from 2019 to 2029, according to the U.S. Bureau of Labor Statistics (BLS).
+This is around average in terms of all jobs in the U.S.; nonetheless, the computer networking job outlook is considered good.
+The rise in mobile networks and increased demand for electronic security will fuel the demand for competent PC network administration teams.

-The BLS reported that network and computer systems administrators earned a median annual salary of $77,810 in May 2015.
-Maryland, New Jersey, the District of Columbia, Virginia and California were the states with the top-paying PC network administration positions in 2014.
+In addition to a good network administrator job outlook, salary for these professionals is quite high.
+The BLS reported that network and computer systems administrators earned a median annual salary of $83,510 in May 2019.
+Maryland, New Jersey, the District of Columbia, California and New York were the states with the top-paying PC network administration positions in 2019.

 If you want to become a network administrator, you might also consider some occupations with similar duties, including those of computer support specialists and database administrators.

 Also dealing with networks, computer support specialists help administrators perform maintenance and tests on network systems and assist users with hardware and software issues, repairing equipment as needed.
 Depending on the company and type of work performed, an associate degree may be all that is required to enter the field.
 However, many employers prefer to hire those with a bachelor's degree in a related area of study.
 The BLS projected an increase of 67,300 new jobs for computer support specialists between 2019 and 2029.
 Computer user support specialists earned an annual median salary of $52,270 in 2019.